-Study finds elevated levels of cell-free DNA in first trimester do not predict preeclampsiaFebruary 11th, 2012 in Other
+Study finds elevated levels of cell-free DNA in first trimester do not predict preeclampsiaFebruary 11, 2012 in Medicine & Health / Other

 In a study to be presented today at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in Dallas, Texas, researchers will report findings that indicate that elevated levels of cell-free DNA in the first trimester do not predict the subsequent development of preeclampsia.